 - Teaching sessions are organized for students and researchers (see below)

 - A few starting research projects receive a support from IQUPS.
 From 2018 on, IQUPS will co-support "small and medium equipment" projects submitted to SIRTEQ, see section "small project")

 - An upgrade of a common fabrication facility is supported

-- A theory post-doc in relation to experiments in an IQUPS lab has been selected
+- A theory post-doc in relation to experiments in an IQUPS lab has been founded

 The kick-off meeting of IQUPS took place on January 20th 2017.
 It gathered 70 participants.
 There were 4 long talks and 23 short presentations.